juanmed/Alpha-Challenge-Doc/Test1/wr.md

 Regarding perception algorithms, the gate pose estimation, provided by the perception sub-system, will be compared against ground-thruth, which can be obtained in simulation.
 This serves as indispensable feedback to know the estimation error and improve our algorithms.
 Following, by modifying the environment and drone sensor’s parameters, the robustness of our algorithms can be assesed.
 On the environment side, by adding occlusions, various lighting, and changing object materials (a simple job in simulation) we get means to understand the weaknesses of our algorithms to changes in the environment and conditions of the gates to be detected.
 On the drone side, by adding sensor noise both in camera and (add other sensors) it will be possible to find cases in which our algorithm fail to provide gate pose estimations.
 Finally, by exploiting the very same camera and environment/drone modifications, we can get new training data with which the performance of our algorithms can be improved to overcome the weaknesses found.

 In short, the availability of ground truth and flexibility to change the parameters of the simulator, provides means to make fast iterations to improve our algorithm and extend our training data set to include exactly those settings in which our algorithm is weak.

+### Trajectory Generation

+It is easier to change environment in simulation than real world, so it is efficient to test whether UAV generates trajectory well in given environment.
+When the competition assumes that most gates are in same altitude and there is no aggressive change in path, it is not that difficulty for trajectory generation.
+But we change some environment such as gate altitude or angle of path that means level-up.
+Now then we can check our technical defect or limitation of drone.
+Also trajectory generation is highly relevant to tracking control so we can check trajectory generation and tracking control simultaneously.

 ### Tracking Control
 Regarding our control algorithms, the simulator, together with the ROS nodes provided for communication, will be exploited as a tool to asses its tracking performance.